Goops

 Since the publication of the original Goops book, Goops and How to Be Them, in 1900, the series has come to be seen as the quintessential series on teaching children the importance of manners and polite behavior.
+A librarian in 1927 observed that adults recommend the Goops books to children but that children do not care for the preaching or the pictures.